-After restoration, the following steps are made as follows, Large industries have separate engineers to perform the recovery test periodically at regular intervals.
-The expenditure of this testing and maintenance is essential and some times it may not be considered for small scale industries.
+After restoration, the following steps are made: Large industries have separate engineers to perform the recovery test periodically at regular intervals.
+The expenditure of this testing and maintenance is essential, and some times it may not be considered for small scale industries.

 Examples of Recovery Testing

 A few examples of recovery testing are carried out as below,

 When an application is fetching data from the network, remove the connecting cable, then after some time, plug in the cable back and check whether the application is getting the data from the same point at when the connection is lost.

 Restart the system when an internet browser has multiple tabs open and ensure whether the browser able to recover all of them or not

 If there are multiple failures across a process, recovery testing should be done in a structured manner according to priority and service level agreements from one unit to another.